PTF-17, PTF’s in general and Coastal River Division 21 Ops:

 Photo: Tim Sammons

 The NAVSHIPS Technical Manual (see Reference (15)) for the PTF-17 Class also shows the CW-only AN/GRC-109 as standard, installed equipment.
 Also interesting, the Manual for PTF’s 9-16 (the last 8 Norwegian boats) shows a nice photo of a Collins TCS AM and CW HF Radio set in the Radio Room and notes this radio was installed equipment.
 The photo also shows the TCS Loading Coil, required for use with a 28 foot whip on the lower frequencies.
-It appears that the TCS’s were aboard the 9-16 boats while in Vietnam as the primary HF radio.
+It appears that the TCS’s were aboard the 9-16 boats while in Vietnam as the primary HF radio at least at some point.
 Interesting, considering that the same Collins TCS was the primary radio system used in the WWII PT boats.
-More on that later.

-Curiously, the GRC-109 transmitters were not connected to an antenna on CRD-21′s boats, even though the PTF’s had a second 28 foot whip on the starboard side of the bridge.
+Curiously, the GRC-109 transmitters were not connected to an antenna on CRD-21′s boats as we received them, even though the PTF’s had a second 28 foot whip on the starboard side of the bridge.
 There was no provision for any antenna matching and in fact, I recall that the receivers and AC power supplies were missing when we received the boats.
 The transmitter was bolted to the radio room forward bulkhead, about eye level and there was an SB-315A/U CW key located on the operating desktop next to the VRC-46.

 Since the ’109 was not complete or operative on any of the boats I initiated a request to Division and Squadron for a BOATALT (boat alteration) to remove them.
 As the Staff Electronics Materiel Officer for CRD21 (collateral duty) I was responsible for making sure all the shore and afloat equipment was working and supported properly.
 It was approved and they were excessed; one less mystery problem to deal with but we never received a modern replacement for them.
 (If someone can get aboard PTF-17 at the Servicemen’s Museum in Buffalo, please take a picture of the forward bulkhead and note the position of the GRC-109 mounting holes – I’d appreciate it!).

 During the war, the GRC-109 was relied upon extensively for comms back to Base during raids in their operating areas.
-Ref (7) indicates they used the following freqs for CW with the GRC-109 (incorrectly identified as the CIA’s “RS-1″ in the document): Transmit/Receive: 4069.3/8217, 4258/4632, 6220/3493 KC as primary, secondary and tertiary circuits respectively.
+Ref (7) indicates they used the following freqs for CW with the GRC-109 (incorrectly identified as the CIA’s nearly-identical “RS-1″ in the document): Transmit/Receive: 4069.3/8217, 4258/4632, 6220/3493 KC as primary, secondary and tertiary circuits respectively.
 Split T/R operation would have been routine and its likely the Ops officers/OinC’s had authority to pick the best freqs for day/night operations, the “hot work” happening mainly at night.
+Reference (33) states that there were severe logistics issues in obtaining additional crystals for these sets despite many special request follow-ups.
+A trip to “Radio Row” in New Your could have quickly produced barrels of FT-243 crystals being bought back from the surplus dealers of the day.
+I remember seeing 55 gallon drums of FT-243′s for 25 cents apiece in those days.
+Finding suitable frequencies would have been pretty simple….JAN, Texas Crystals, Peterson, ICM and a host of others were still selling FT-243′s to any frequency you wanted for a few dollars.
+Huh?

-Those “split Frequency” assignments ruled out the ARC-94 as a possible CW radio on the PTF’s: It is incapable of operating on separate transmit and receive frequencies.
-I believe this is solid evidence that the GRC-109 (and by implication the TCS radio on the older boats) was the primary long-range radio set used on these missions.
+The use of those “split Frequency” assignments ruled out the ARC-94 as a possible CW radio on the PTF’s, at least in split frequency operation.
+It is incapable of operating on separate transmit and receive frequencies.
+I believe this is good evidence that the GRC-109 (and by implication the TCS radio on the older boats) was the primary long-range radio set used on these missions.
+However, during the 8 war years of PTF operations with different classes of boats delivered and/or modified at different times, almost any configuration was possible.

 A 28 foot whip would be resonant around 8.3 MC.
 However with its feedline and ground line to the bronze ground plate along the keel, in a wood hull, the resonant frequency would be somewhat lower.
 The 4 and 6 MC transmit freqs would have seen a capacitive load without any matching devices; the receivers would have worked fine.
 They probably just tuned up and let the ’109 grunt out CW.
 I’ll have to try that setup with mine to see how they handle it.
 While at aboard PTF-17 I did run my Heathkit SB-102 SSB Transceiver into the starboard whip without a tuner on 40 meters Ham frequencies and it worked great, I’m sure the GRC-109′s did the job, mine always does.